yuebinhuang/mongo-rec/README.md

     to the `.env` file.

 __Congrats!__ You're ready to run locally!
 Don't hesitate to reach out if you run into issues.

+### Read `server/framework/doc.ts`

+To understand how to perform different CRUD operations on your MongoDB database, read `doc.ts`.
+You will use these functions to help you solve the `TODOs` for this prep.

 ## Running Locally